 After login, filter:

-Examine packets for
+Examine packets for USER and PASS commands:

 This reveals credentials transmitted in plaintext.